A Travel Price Comparison for Families, Couples, and Backpackers Rhodes vs. Lagos for Food, Resorts, Beaches, and Hiking

 Lagos

-Many people head to Lagos for the nightlife scene.
+Lagos is a popular destination for visitors looking to party into the night.
 The city has a mellow vibe, even at night, but that's not to say there aren't good parties going on, particularly during the peak of the travel season.
 There's a local charm to the nightlife scene here and you'll likely start to recognize other party-goers.
 Many of the bars are housed in character-filled old buildings which can feel a bit cramped, but that's all part of the charm.

 Is Rhodes or Lagos Better for Resorts?